metio/terraform-provider-k8s/docs/data-sources/flux_framework_org_mini_cluster_v1alpha2_manifest.md

 Optional:

 - `clusters` (Attributes List) External clusters to burst to.
-Each externalcluster must share the same listing to align ranks (see [below for nested schema](#nestedatt--spec--flux--bursting--clusters))
+Each external cluster must share the same listing to align ranks (see [below for nested schema](#nestedatt--spec--flux--bursting--clusters))
-- `hostlist` (String) Hostlist is a custom hostlist for the broker.tomlthat includes the local plus bursted cluster.
-Thisis typically used for bursting to another resourcetype, where we can predict the hostnames but theydon't follow the same convention as the Flux Operator
+- `hostlist` (String) Hostlist is a custom hostlist for the broker.toml that includes the local plus bursted cluster.
+This is typically used for bursting to another resource type, where we can predict the hostnames but they don't follow the same convention as the Flux Operator
 - `lead_broker` (Attributes) The lead broker ip address to join to.
-E.g., if we burstto cluster 2, this is the address to connect to cluster 1For the first cluster, this should not be defined (see [below for nested schema](#nestedatt--spec--flux--bursting--lead_broker))
+E.g., if we burst to cluster 2, this is the address to connect to cluster 1 For the first cluster, this should not be defined (see [below for nested schema](#nestedatt--spec--flux--bursting--lead_broker))

 <a id="nestedatt--spec--flux--bursting--clusters"></a>
 ### Nested Schema for `spec.flux.bursting.clusters`

 Optional:

-- `name` (String) The hostnames for the bursted clustersIf set, the user is responsible for ensuringuniqueness.
+- `name` (String) The hostnames for the bursted clusters If set, the user is responsible for ensuring uniqueness.
 The operator will set to burst-N
-- `size` (Number) Size of bursted cluster.Defaults to same size as local minicluster if not set
+- `size` (Number) Size of bursted cluster.
+Defaults to same size as local minicluster if not set

 <a id="nestedatt--spec--flux--bursting--lead_broker"></a>